HASwitchPlate/HASPone/README.md

 # HA SwitchPlate HASPone

-The HA SwitchPlate is a DIY user-programmable LCD touchscreen you can mount into a [standard North American work box](https://www.nema.org/Standards/ComplimentaryDocuments/NEMA%20WD%206%20-%20Dimensions%20for%20Wiring%20Devices%20-%20Excerpt.pdf).
+The HA SwitchPlate is a DIY touchscreen controller you can mount into a [standard North American work box](https://www.nema.org/Standards/ComplimentaryDocuments/NEMA%20WD%206%20-%20Dimensions%20for%20Wiring%20Devices%20-%20Excerpt.pdf).
 It connects to your home automation system over Wifi using [MQTT](https://en.wikipedia.org/wiki/MQTT) to display useful information and to control your smart devices.
 The result is an attractive and highly-customizable controller for your home automation which you can build yourself!

 ![HA SwitchPlate Models](https://github.com/HASwitchPlate/HASPone/blob/main/images/HASwitchPlate_Three_Model_Variations.png?raw=true)